-Fire devastates Notre-Dame, beloved architectural gem at heart of Paris
+Blaze devastates Notre-Dame; Paris firefighters fear for one bell tower

 Its 100-metre-long (330-foot) roof, of which a large section was consumed in the first hour of the blaze, was one of the oldest such structures in Paris, according to the cathedral’s website.

-“There are a lot of art works inside ... it’s a real tragedy,” Paris Mayor Anne Hidalgo told reporters at the scene.

-A centre of Roman Catholic faith, over the centuries Notre-Dame has also been a target of political upheaval.
+A center of Roman Catholic faith, over the centuries Notre-Dame has also been a target of political upheaval.

 It was ransacked by rioting Protestant Huguenots in the 16th century, pillaged again during the French Revolution of the 1790s and left in a state of semi-neglect.
 Hugo’s 1831 work led to revived interest in the cathedral and a major – partly botched – restoration that began in 1844.